polizoto/auto_captions_dl_pc/README.md

 ## Notes

-- These scripts have been designed for use on a Mac.
-For scripts that will work on a PC, see this repo: https://github.com/polizoto/auto_captions_dl
+- These scripts have been designed for use on a PC.
+For scripts that will work on a Mac, see this repo: https://github.com/polizoto/auto_captions_dl